abdullahcanakci/blogie-cms/README.md

 ## A minimal NextJS blogging platform.

-A blogging platform powered by NextJS, Bulma and MongoDB.
+A blogging platform powered by NextJS and MongoDB.

 I wanted something statically generated for blogs but also has dynamicity for search, lists, categories, tags etc. This project aims to make them more accessible.